 3. Apply waterproof coating to the basement walls.

-4. Install gutters and downspout extenders if needed.
+4. Install gutters and downspout extenders.

 7. Install French drains where appropriate.

-Step 4: Install Insulation
+Step 4: Install Insulation in Basement Walls

-Fiberglass insulation: Installed with a simple adhesive
+• Fiberglass insulation: Install this with simple adhesive.

-Step 5: Assemble and Install Framing
+Step 5: Assemble and Install Basement Wall Framing

 1. Install blocking between joists using straight, treated lumber.